-Kering has launched a number of initiatives to ensure the protection and sustainability of natural resources.
-The Group’s overall goal is to preserve such resources, which play a pivotal role in its activities.
-Today the Group is taking a step further by unveiling its Biodiversity strategy.
-Our approach is organized into four stages: avoid, reduce, restore & regenerate, and transform.
+Kering has launched a number of initiatives for the protection and sustainability of natural resources, which play a pivotal role in its activities.
+In 2020, the Group took this commitment a step further by unveiling a Biodiversity strategy comprising four stages: avoid, reduce, restore & regenerate, and transform.

-Kering’s activities depend on nature and its resources.
-Their protection is paramount to the Group’s continued sustainable growth.
+Kering’s activities rely on nature and its resources, making their protection of paramount importance for maintaining the Group’s sustainable growth.
 Like other fashion and apparel companies, Kering’s core business is inextricably linked to well-functioning, healthy ecosystems.
-Any degradation to these ecosystems has a direct impact on the Group's supply chains that span the planet (such as wool from New Zealand, cashmere from Mongolia or organic cotton from India).
+Any degradation of these ecosystems has a direct impact on the Group's global supply chains, which include wool production in New Zealand, cashmere in Mongolia and organic cotton in India.

-To this end, Kering and its Houses are accelerating initiatives to protect and preserve biodiversity.
-Such actions include: supporting several conservation programs and developing rigorous standards for raw material sourcing, manufacturing processes and animal welfare.
-The Group has gone one step further in developing its Biodiversity strategy, focused on three goals:
+For this reason, Kering and its Houses are increasing the number of initiatives designed to protect and preserve biodiversity.
+These include support for conservation programs and developing rigorous standards for raw material sourcing, manufacturing processes and animal welfare.
+To take this commitment a step further, the Group has devised a Biodiversity strategy with three main goals:

 • stemming biodiversity loss;

 • triggering systemic change that goes above and beyond our supply chains.

 To achieve these goals, the strategy is divided into four stages:

 Stage 1: Avoid